 There are also textual considerations that speak against the view that disagreement can be explained by indeterminacy.
 Kant characterises natural right as "that [which] can be cognised a priori by everyone's reason" (MM 6:296-97).
 So, we might think that while it is possible that we do in fact disagree about whether I am entitled to some particular external object of choice, there can be no disagreement in principle.
+That is, we may think that there can be no justified disagreement between individuals.
 If everyone did in fact cognise right a priori, there would be no scope for disagreement at all.
 Just think back to the passage from Kant's lectures in which he says that perfect knowledge and robustly good intentions would make the state unnecessary.
 Perfect insight into underspecified principles does not rid us of the need for a state; the state would still be necessary for making claims of right determinate.
-So if Kant thinks that perfect insight into right would solve the problem of disagreement, it would seem that indeterminacy is not playing a role.
-We can also add that not all relevant disagreements concern the scope and application of abstract principles of right.
-We may disagree about the relevant empirical facts that are being subsumed under those principles.
+Moreover, not all relevant disagreements concern the scope and application of abstract principles of right.
+We may also disagree about the relevant empirical facts that are being subsumed under those principles.
 For example, we may agree that the general rule for acquisition of land is "prior temper, potior iure", but disagree about who arrived first.
 This is not disagreement about a general principle, or about the application of that principle to a specific case.
 Rather, it is disagreement about an empirical fact relevant to the claim of right.
 Since there will be a fact of the matter about who arrived first, this disagreement cannot stem from indeterminacy.